blbadger/blbadger.github.io/autoencoder-representation.md

 ### Representations in Unet generative models with Attention

 It may be wondered why representation clarity (or lack thereof) would be significant.
-So far we have seen that the more accurate (ie Vit Large 16) vision transforms contain representations in their hidden layers that mirror those of convolutional models such as ResNet50, in which a near-perfect autoencoding of the input may be made without prior knowledge in early layers but a substantial amount of information is lost during the forward pass, leading to poor input representation accuracy in later layers.

 For tasks of classification, the importance of accurate input representation is unclear.
 One might assume that a poor representation accuracy in deep layers prevents overfitting, but as observed [here](https://arxiv.org/pdf/2211.09639.pdf) the gradient descent process itself serves to prevent overfitting regardless of representational accuracy for classifiers.
 For generative models, however, there is a theoretical basis as to why imperfect deep representation is favorable.

 To see why perfect input representation in the output may be detrimental to generative models, take a simple autoencoder designed to copy the input to the output.
 For a useful autoencoder we need the model $\theta$ to learn parameters that capture some important invariants in the data distribution $p(x)$ of interest.
 But with perfect input representation capability in the output the model may achieve arbitrarily low cost function value by learning to simply copy the input to output.